knative-extensions/eventing-kafka/pkg/channel/distributed/dispatcher/README.md

 the KafkaChannel's SubscriberStatus when the Kafka ConsumerGroups are deemed to be operational.

-The Kafka brokers and credentials are obtained from mounted Secret data from the aforementiond Kafka Secret.
+The Kafka brokers and credentials are obtained from mounted Secret data from the aforementioned Kafka Secret.

 ## Tracing, Profiling, and Metrics